 Person wearing glasses and a red and white checkered shirt smiling outdoors with a blurred background."}

-Somatic Therapy in Saint Louis for Neurodivergent Clients
+Trauma Therapy in Saint Louis for Neurodivergent Clients

 My practice provides trauma therapy for neurodivergent clients while also supporting them with understanding their sensory needs, helping with pacing/burnout issues, communication differences, etc. Neurodivergent clients with complex trauma often had to grow up learning to ignore their body’s signals.
 High-masking individuals especially would have needed ways to filter out the pain and distress of trauma, sensory overwhelm, the multitude of experiences of rejection, and a lifetime of feeling different or like an outsider.
 As a result, these clients are left with dysregulated nervous systems that over time exacerbate symptoms of depression, anxiety, PTSD, pain, autoimmune conditions, etc.